MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/planner-for-admins.md

 ## Where is data stored in the Planner app in Teams?

 The Planner app in Teams gives users a way to manage their tasks and plans in one place.
 The storage location of Planner data depends on the service that used to create it.

 - Tasks in Todo and Outlook are stored in Exchange.
 - Plans and their included tasks are stored in Azure.
 - Projects and their included tasks are stored in Dataverse.

-Data for Tasks in Todo and Outlook can be managed using the Graph.
-Data in Dataverse can be managed using APIs for that service.
-For details about the differing levels of support for advanced compliance capabilities such as eDiscovery and Auditing, refer to the documentation for Microsoft Purview.
+Note: For details about the differing levels of support for advanced compliance capabilities such as eDiscovery and Auditing, refer to the documentation for Microsoft Purview.